Strengths of Hanover County, Virginia

 Hanover has prime access to Interstates 95 and 295, which have 125,000 vehicles/day and 92,500 vehicles/day, respectively.
 There is an extensive network of commuter and freight rail lines.
 The County is served by a regional airport and is in close proximity to Richmond International Airport.

 Strong, well-run local government

 Hanover County is the smallest U.S. county (by population) to have a AAA bond rating from all three ratings agencies.
 There are only 45 “Triple AAA” counties (out of 3,034) in the U.S. This reflects well not only on Hanover County finances, but also on the general economic outlook for Hanover.

 Hanover continues to have the lowest real estate tax rate ($0.81) in the region.
 There is no business license tax (except for contractors), a distinct advantage for Hanover businesses.

 Virginia is a right-to-work state.
 There are low levels of unionization and union election activity in the County and state.

 Quality public schools

-Compared to other school districts in Virginia, Hanover County has the lowest dropout rate (2.2%) and the highest graduation rate (96.2%).
+Compared to other school districts in Virginia with a similar student population size, Hanover County has one of the lowest dropout rates (3.4%) and the second highest graduation rate (95.1%).